WARNING: This guide is being updated to version 25.10.1 (Goldeye) and is still a work in progress... please be patient! :)

 - Select "bash" from the "Shell" dropdown menu.

-- Check "Allow all sudo commands".
+- Check "Allow all sudo commands" in the "Sudo Commands" field.

 - Click "Save".